rklopman/GettingandCleaningDataCourseProject/README.md

 The script merges the estimated variables and additional vectors of the test and train data.
 Only estimated variables that are mean values or standard deviations are extracted.

-Variable names, identications and short names of activities, and identifications of subjects are added.
+Variable names, identications and short names of activities, and identifiers of subjects are added.
 Variable names are cleaned up: non digits and letters are replaced by a period ('.').
 In addition, abbrevations 't' and 'f' for time and frequency are replaced by 'time' and 'freq' in order to make names more readable.

 The estimated variables are summarized by taking their average by combinations of activities and subjects.